 KNOW YOUR RIGHTS

-We care because we can personally empathize with you having been in similar situations.
-Based on past experiences, we have learned how to plan and extend help and support to those in need.
+We understand and personally empathize with those experiencing similar situations, regarding personal injury as we have in the past.
+Based on these experiences, we have learned how to plan and extend help and support to those in need.

 By law, if you have an M1 license, you must:

 Maintain a zero blood alcohol level (no alcohol in your blood)